What is the REACH study?

 Did participants provide informed consent?

 The legal age at which an individual may provide informed consent to enroll in a research study is 18.
 As such, in REACH, a participant under the age of 18 could only provide informed assent (agreement) with the permission of her parent and/or legal guardian also being required.
-Participants who turned 18 during the study were re-consented as an adult.
+Participants who turned 18 during the study were re-consented as adults.
 A participant who was under the age of 18 but considered to be an emancipated minor (because they are married, a mother or head of a household) could legally provide consent.
 Regardless, all participants who volunteered to join REACH (and their parents and/or guardians, if they were minors) were informed about all the study procedures, any possible risks, benefits and alternatives to participation, as well as the study’s requirements.
 Study staff also explained that they did not have to take part in the study and may leave it at any time, without consequence.
 All information was provided in simple terms and translated into local languages.

 Who could enroll in REACH?